Barbell Speed Squat

 Instructions

-- Lower into a squat under control.
+- Lower into the squat under control instead of dropping into the bottom.

 Tips & Tricks